Savvy Games Group: History

+Scopely acquisition

 On April 5, 2023, Savvy Games Group announced its intent to acquire American mobile video game developer and publisher Scopely for $4.9 billion.
 The acquisition was completed on July 13, 2023.

 Embracer Group, renowned for its acquisition of numerous game studios, recently disclosed a major partnership valued at over $2 billion that unexpectedly fell through at the final hour.
 The identity of the partner was shrouded in mystery until later.
 In August 2023, it was unveiled that the elusive partner was Savvy Games Group.
 This failed collaboration dealt a significant blow to Embracer, resulting in a sharp drop in their stock price and necessitating cost-cutting measures such as layoffs and studio closures.
 Embracer Group has announced plans for a substantial company restructuring, which includes studio closures, employee layoffs, and the cancellation of numerous video game projects.
 The reasons behind the dissolution of the deal remain undisclosed, but prior to this development, Embracer CEO Lars Wingefors had faced criticism for accepting investment from Savvy, amid concerns regarding human rights violations attributed to the Saudi government.
 Despite the deal falling through, Savvy still holds its stake in Embracer.

 On February 16, 2023, Savvy Games Group announced its investment of $235 million into Chinese esports company VSPO, (now Hero Esports) giving it a minority stake and making it VSPO's largest institutional shareholder.

 In 2024, the PIF reduced its stake in Nintendo from 8.58% to 7.54%, though it remains one of Nintendo's largest shareholders.
 This move comes after earlier reports suggesting the PIF might increase its stake in Nintendo, which were later corrected to refer to Japanese gaming companies in general.
 The PIF initially acquired a 5.01% stake in Nintendo in May 2022, which had grown to 8.58% by mid-2024.
 The PIF has been actively investing in the video game industry as part of Crown Prince Mohammed bin Salman's strategy to diversify the Saudi economy beyond oil revenues.